TCS on Foreign Remittance 2026 — Complete Tax Guide for Indian Travellers

 What if I don't file an Income Tax Return — do I lose the TCS?

 Yes.
 If you don't file an ITR and your tax liability is less than the TCS collected, you cannot claim a refund.
 The TCS is effectively a permanent tax payment.
-This is why financial advisors consistently recommend that even individuals with income below the basic exemption limit should file ITR if they make significant international remittances — the refund often exceeds ₹50,000-1,00,000 for frequent international travelers.
+This is why financial advisors consistently recommend that even individuals with income below the basic exemption limit (₹4 lakh under the new regime for FY 2025-26) should file ITR if they make significant international remittances — the refund can be substantial.

 Per financial year (April 1 to March 31), not per trip.
-It applies to the cumulative total of all LRS remittances — including international card spends, forex card loads, wire transfers, and investments abroad — made by that individual in that financial year.
-If you take three international trips spending ₹3 lakh each, you cross ₹7 lakh on your third trip and TCS applies to the excess.
+It applies to the cumulative total of all LRS remittances — including forex card loads, wire transfers, and investments abroad — made by that individual in that financial year.
+If you take three international trips spending ₹4 lakh each, you cross ₹10 lakh on your third trip and TCS applies to the ₹2 lakh excess.
+Note that international credit card spends are currently exempt from TCS (deferred until further notice).

 Does TCS apply to company-paid business travel?